 Have you started your Christmas gift shopping yet?
 I used to put mine off until December thinking stores would have a better selection along with better deals.
 In some cases it was true, but planning my shopping list and completing it early has definitely made the process a whole lot easier.

 If you’re like me and you’d rather stay at home in your PJ’s sipping coffee while you shop, this holiday gift guide is for you.
-I’ve teamed up with some of my creative blogger friends to share all sorts of gifts that can be purchased online and shipped directly to you!
-We’ve all done our homework to find the best gifts for the holiday season for everyone on your list.
+I’ve done my homework to find the best gifts for the holiday season for everyone on your list.
 Yes, holiday shopping can be that easy!

-No matter who you’re shopping for, a teacher, baker, teen girl, new mom, woodworker or pretty much anyone else, we’ve got you covered.
+No matter who you’re shopping for, a teacher, new mom, friend or pretty much anyone on your list, I’ve got you covered.
 All you have to do is hop around the links and shop away.
 No parking spots, no line ups, no stress!

 Gifts That Give Back